Climate and Average Weather Year Round in Niagara Falls Canada

 Based on the tourism score, the best time of year to visit Niagara Falls for warm-weather activities is from late June to early September.

-The warm season lasts for 3.7 months, from May 28 to September 18, with an average daily high temperature above 70°F. The hottest day of the year is July 20, with an average high of 80°F and low of 64°F.
+The warm season lasts for 3.7 months, from May 28 to September 18, with an average daily high temperature above 70°F. The hottest month of the year in Niagara Falls is July, with an average high of 80°F and low of 64°F.

-The cold season lasts for 3.3 months, from December 4 to March 14, with an average daily high temperature below 40°F. The coldest day of the year is January 29, with an average low of 18°F and high of 30°F.
+The cold season lasts for 3.3 months, from December 4 to March 14, with an average daily high temperature below 40°F. The coldest month of the year in Niagara Falls is January, with an average low of 20°F and high of 31°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.